nasredeenabdulhaleem/realtime-chat/README.md

 - AppController: This controller handles HTTP requests at the root route.
 - ChatController: This controller handles HTTP requests related to chat.
+- UserController: This controller handles HTTP requests related to user.

 ## Services